KOAT TV's Royale Da Interviews Nancy about Santa Fe's Internment Camp...

 n the article, New Mexico, Japan Bound by Technology and Tragedy

 , Nancy is interviewed by Margaret Wright, who gives you the opportunity to read Nancy's comments and gather the history that was built in the Pacific Theater during WWII.
-Here are two links you can visit to read and also hear about Nancy's position on the atomic bombs:
+Here are two links where you can read about and also listen to Nancy's position on the atomic bombs:

 Armed with a vision and the passion to tell the stories we never knew.